Derry Halloween Witch

 There is also a link between Sligo and Scotland, namely Glasgow’s Celtic Connections Festival, which presents a Scottish program each year.

-If you're visiting County Kerry in October, be sure to check out the Kerry International Film Festival, which runs from Oct.
-17th to the 20thf.
+If you’re visiting County Kerry in October, be sure to check out the Kerry International Film Festival, which runs from Oct.
+16th to the 19th.

 irelandonabudget.com

-Actress Jane Seymour at the Kerry International Film Festival.
+Actress Jane Seymour pictured at the Kerry International Film Festival a few years ago.
 Photo: Kerry International Film Festival Facebook.

-While Newgrange in County Meath is by far the more popular of Ireland’s ancient archaeological sites, Lough Gur in the heart of the County Limerick countryside is also worth a visit.
+While Newgrange in County Meath is by far the more popular of Ireland’s ancient archaeological sites, Lough Gur in the heart of the County Limerick countryside is also worth a visit if you’re in Ireland in October.

 irelandonabudget.com